arangodb/arangodb/Documentation/DocuBlocks/foxxStartup.md

 active failover mode, all Foxx apps will be available from the very beginning.

 Note: ArangoDB 3.8 changes the default value to *false* for this option.
+In previous versions this option had a default value of *true*.
 @endDocuBlock